 Embrace the Rut

 It’s normal to find yourself in a creative rut at times.
 There are peaks and valleys for all of us.
 When you’re in a rut, use that time wisely!
 Refine your skills, or learn a new one.
 Try shooting something totally different.
 Learn something new just for the sake of expanding your mindset and your knowledge base.
 About a year and a half ago, I decided to learn a little about Real Estate Photography, just to try something I hadn’t done before.
 Today, real estate work is a compliment to my portrait portfolio that gives me an outlet on a completely different level.
 The skill set that I use for my real estate jobs is completely opposite of the skills and tactics I use for my portrait work, in every way.
 It keeps me well-rounded and keeps me from getting bored!
 As photographers, there are always new things to learn.
-Cole’s Classroom has an extensive library of photography tutorials for you to choose from, and you can find them here!
+Cole’s Classroom has an extensive library of photography tutorials for you to choose from!

 Build time into your schedule to shoot what you love!
 When we get discouraged, the knee-jerk reaction can be to put the camera away.
 We must intentionally change this response.
 Take your camera out frequently and leave it accessible so you can grab it quickly when you notice something you want to photograph.
 Shooting daily can have surprising results!
 Create the HABIT of seeing your world in an artistic way, and look for ways to shoot that you haven’t tried before.
 You don’t even have to leave your house!